laravel/vapor-docs/1.0/projects/domains.md

 ### Wildcard Subdomains

-You may attach a domain that supports wildcard subdomains to a Vapor environment if you have a valid certificate for the domain.
-To attach a wildcard domain to your environment, specify a `*` as the subdomain:
+You may indicate that a domain should support wildcard subdomains as long as you have a valid certificate for the primary domain.
+To attach a wildcard domain to an environment, specify `*` as the subdomain:

 ```yaml
 id: 2